Program details are provided lower on the page.

 Bachelor of Science in Information Technology

 Our BSIT degree is designed to provide students with the opportunity to establish a strong foundation in programming, systems administration, security, architecture, databases and ethics.
-CTU also offers a number of specializations for the bachelor’s degree in Information Technology, which gives students the opportunity to focus their study in a particular area of interest, including:
+CTU also offers a number of concentrations for the bachelor’s degree in Information Technology, which gives students the opportunity to focus their study in a particular area of interest, including:

 - Network Management

-Our curriculum gives students access to common core and specialization-specific courses, giving them the opportunity use technology to find solutions for all types of business challenges.
+Our curriculum gives students access to common core and concentration-specific courses, giving them the opportunity use technology to find solutions for all types of business challenges.
 Examples of classes you may take include Introduction to Computer Security, Structured Query Language for Data Management, and Introduction to Programming Logic.

 We also offer a business administration degree with a concentration in Information Technology for those looking to study business fundamentals as well as IT.